 Paul Sherman is general manager of ShapeTech, the Christchurch location of Primetals Technologies, which specializes in sensor technology.
 Sherman has worked in the metals industry for almost four decades and has gained deep knowledge in product development and design, technical sales, installation, commissioning, and lifecycle services.
 We spoke with him about his role—and about the fully digitalized future of metals production.

-It is to make a difference, to have a positive impact.
+Sherman: It is to make a difference, to have a positive impact.
 What drives me is wanting to make a contribution—not only to Primetals Technologies, though that is clearly important to me, but also to humanity at large.
 We have so much ahead of us, and I would like to see everybody use their talent the best-possible way.
 It would be a lost opportunity if someone’s skill never got used.
-My mission as a manager is to encourage people to use what they’ve got, and the beautiful thing is just how much I get back from that every single day.
+My mission as a manager is to encourage people.

 Many of the team members of Primetals Technologies Christchurch are engineers, and that includes Andy Ricketts.
 “Engineers are wired differently,” he says, referring to his deep fascination with cutting-edge gear that is common among his breed.
 Ricketts is a problem solver, someone who applies his sense of order to complex technical challenges and appreciates a well-executed technological concept.
 Ask him for a textbook example of remarkable engineering, and he will unquestionably point you to the Lotus sports car he owns.
 Ricketts was kind enough to give me a test ride, and it was an experience I will never forget.
 British engineering, at its best, is based on a daring idea and the relentless search for its optimal realization, leading to exceptional products that have been rigorously tested for long-term reliability.